ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     No dataset captures reality perfectly.

-&nbsp;     Measurement error and missing information are unavoidable.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Data record only what was measured,

-&nbsp;     not everything that may matter.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Treating data as exact truth ignores uncertainty

-&nbsp;     and can lead to incorrect conclusions.
+Measurement error and missing information are unavoidable, and data record only what was measured, not everything that may matter.
+Treating data as exact truth ignores uncertainty and can lead to incorrect conclusions.

 &nbsp;   </p>